MaxGandini/Obsidian_brain/AI/Machine_Learning/Gradient descent.md

 ![[gradient.png]]

-Gradient Descent is an optimization algorithm used to minimize the cost function in neural networks by iteratively adjusting the weights to reduce error.
+Gradient Descent is an optimization algorithm used to minimize the cost or loss function in neural networks by iteratively adjusting the weights to reduce error.

 For a neural network with a cost function $C$, Gradient Descent updates the weights $w$ and biases $b$ to minimize $C$.